Invasive carcinoma of no special type: Grading

 The histologic appearance of cancer cells can be scored on these three parameters on a scale from one to three.
 The sum of these grades is a number between 3 and 9.
 The score is called a Bloom Richardson Grade (BR) and is expressed [sum of the grades]/9.
 For example, cells that were graded 2 on all three parameters would result in a BR score of 6/9.

 A score of 5 and under is considered low.
 6 to 7 is considered intermediate.
 8 to 9 is considered high.

-Vascular invasion
+Lymphovascular invasion

-The presence of cancer cells in small blood vessels is called vascular invasion.
-The presence of vascular invasion increases the probability of systemic spread.
+Lymphovascular invasion is the presence of cancer cells in lymph channels and/or blood vessels.
+The presence of lymphovascular invasion increases the probability of systemic spread.

 DNA analysis

 DNA analysis indicates the amount of DNA in cancer cells and how fast the cancer is growing.

 Cells with the normal amount of DNA are called diploid.
 Cells with too much or too little DNA are called aneuploid.
 Aneuploid cells are more likely to spread than diploid cells.

-DNA testing indicates the rate of growth by determining the number of cells in the synthetic phase (S Phase).
-An S Phase > 10% means a higher chance of spreading.
+DNA testing indicates the rate of growth by determining the number of cells in the synthetic phase (S phase).
+An S phase > 10% means a higher chance of spreading.

 The results of DNA testing are considered less reliable predictors of spread than size, histology, and lymph node involvement.